 President, Pratt & Whitney

 Paul Adams became president of Pratt & Whitney, a division of United Technologies Corp.
 (NYSE: UTX), on Jan.
 1, 2014.
-He is responsible for the company's global operations in the design, manufacture and service of aircraft engines, auxiliary and ground power units and small turbojet propulsion products.
-With an active, installed aero engine base of approximately 67,000 and an unmatched global service network, the company had revenues of $14 billion in 2012.
+He is responsible for the company's global operations in the design, manufacture and service of aircraft engines and auxiliary power units.
+With an active, installed aero engine base of approximately 67,000 and an unmatched global service network, the company had revenues of $14.5 billion in 2014.

-Under his leadership, Pratt & Whitney is manufacturing engines with Geared Turbofan™ technology for Airbus, Bombardier, Embraer, Irkut and Mitsubishi and is the sole provider of the F135 engine for the Lockheed Martin F-35 Lightning II fighter.
+Under his leadership, Pratt & Whitney manufactures PurePower® engines for Airbus, Bombardier, Embraer, Gulfstream, Irkut and Mitsubishi; and is the sole provider of the F135 engine for the Lockheed Martin F-35 Lightning II fighter.

 Prior to being named Pratt & Whitney president, Adams served as the company's chief operating officer, leading a unified operations strategy and ensuring the readiness of the company's global supply chain.

 He has more than 30 years of leadership experience in program management and engineering with extensive global experience in the aircraft engine industry.
 Prior to becoming chief operating officer, he was the senior vice president of operations and engineering for a combined seven years, leading new product development, technology strategy, manufacturing operations and supply chain management.
 He joined Pratt & Whitney in 1999 from Williams International.

 He completed the Stanford Executive Program through the Stanford University Graduate Business School and holds a Bachelor of Science degree in aerospace engineering from the University of Michigan.